Virginia Feito

 Virginia Feito (born 1988) is a Spanish novelist who writes in English.
-Her debut novel Mrs March (2021) received a number of accolades, including a Valencia Negra Award.
-Her second novel Victorian Psycho followed in 2025.
+Her debut novel, Mrs. March (2021), received a number of accolades, including a Valencia Negra Award.
+Her second novel, Victorian Psycho, followed in 2025.

 Early life

 Feito was born and primarily grew up in Madrid, with a four-year stint in Paris.
 She attended a British school in the former and an American school in the latter.
 She said she "clung" to English during her time in Paris, as she had a better grasp of it than she did of French.
 She was also interested in English literature from a young age, particularly The Secret Garden, Roald Dahl, the Brontë sisters and Charles Dickens.
 Feito graduated with a Bachelor of Arts (BA) in English and Drama from Queen Mary, University of London.

 Career

 Feito began her career as a copywriter.
 Her debut novel Mrs March was published in 2021.
 In 2022, The Times named Mrs March one of the best books of the year.
 Mrs March won the Best Novel València Negra Award and El Corte Inglés Un Any de Llibres Award for Best Debut.
 It was also shortlisted for the Goldsboro Books Glass Bell Award.

-Inspired by 19th-century mysteries and gothic literature, Feito's second novel Victorian Psycho was published in 2025.
+Inspired by 19th-century mysteries and gothic literature, Feito's second novel, Victorian Psycho, was published in 2025.

+She is a regular contributor and columnist for Vanity Fair Spain.